Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 2. Rooms can’t be treated using dryers – alternative means of heating the room needs to be used.

-3. Some dryers like commercial ones are heavy and post transportation challenge.
+3. Some dryers like commercial ones are heavy and post transportation challenges.

-4. Most dryers are electrical.
+4. Most dryers are electric.
 In case of a power breakout, the process stops.
-In addition, these dryers cannot be used in areas that are not served with electricity.
+Also, these dryers cannot be used in areas that are not served with electricity.

-5. Dryers need technical training thus not everyone who can operate less they mess with it.
+5. Dryers need technical training; thus, not everyone who can operate less mess with it.

-Dryers have limitations (highlighted above) that make them not suitable for some areas, always have alternatives.
-Dryer needs frequent maintenance to sustain its operation.
+Dryers have limitations (highlighted above) that make them unsuitable for some areas and always have alternatives.
+The dryer needs frequent maintenance to sustain its operation.